FormData

 append(name: string, value: Data, mimeType: string, filename?: string): void

-Add a field to the form.
+Appends a new field to the form.

 | Parameter |